MicrosoftDocs/win32/desktop-src/TermServ/imsrdpclientadvancedsettings-loadbalanceinfo.md

 - MsTscAx.dll
 api_type:
 - COM
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # IMsRdpClientAdvancedSettings::LoadBalanceInfo property

 Specifies the load balancing cookie that will be placed in the X.224 Connection Request packet in the Remote Desktop Session Host (RD Session Host) server protocol connection sequence.

 This property is read/write.